These are Christmassy truffles, although chocolate truffles are for any time of the year in my view!

 (1) Put the ingredients into a pan and bring to the boil.
 Simmer for about 5 minutes and remove from the heat.
 Leave to cool fully, by which time the spices will infuse.

-(2) Strain through a sieve and bring to the boil again, this time simmering until the flavoured port has reduces to a thick syrup.
+(2) Strain through a sieve and bring to the boil again, this time simmering until the flavoured port has reduced to a thickish syrup similar to the consistency of honey.

 NB: you can just boil the port with the spices until it become syrupy but I found that gives too strong a flavour.